zalando/skipper/readme.md

 #### Authentication Proxy

-Skipper can be used as an authentication proxy, to check incoming requests with Basic auth or an OAuth2 provider including audit logging.
+Skipper can be used as an authentication proxy, to check incoming requests with Basic auth or an OAuth2 provider or an OpenID Connect provider including audit logging.
 See the documentation at:
 [https://pkg.go.dev/github.com/zalando/skipper/filters/auth](https://pkg.go.dev/github.com/zalando/skipper/filters/auth).